ShridhiGupta/ChatMate/README.md

 ## 🎯 User Flows

-### Homepage Flow
-1. User lands on homepage
-2. Views features, security information, and FAQ
-3. Clicks "Get Started" button
-4. Navigated to chat interface

 ### Chat Flow
 1. User enters the chat interface
 2. Types a message and presses Enter or clicks Send
 3. Message appears as a bubble on the right
 4. AI response appears as a bubble on the left
-5. Can start a new chat or return to homepage
+5. Can start a new chat

 ## 📱 Responsive Design